lquayle88/spark_on_hpc/README.md

 **Run Apache Spark in standalone mode on SLURM-managed HPC clusters with Spark Connect for R via [`sparklyr`](https://spark.posit.co/).**

-This repository contains two scripts for deploying a multi-node Spark cluster on an HPC system and connecting to it from your local R environment:
+This repository contains scripts and documentation for deploying a multi-node Spark cluster on an HPC system and connecting to it from your local R environment:

-* **`spark_cluster_launcher.sh`** — A SLURM batch script to allocate HPC resources, launch the cluster, and print SSH port forwarding instructions for Spark Connect and the Spark Master Web UI.
+* **`spark_cluster_launcher.sh`**: A SLURM batch script to allocate HPC resources, launch the cluster, and print SSH port forwarding instructions for Spark Connect and the Spark Web UI.
-* **`spark-start`** — A helper script to configure Spark, start the Master and workers across allocated nodes, and run a Spark Connect server.
+* **`spark-start`**: A helper script to configure Spark, start the Master and workers across allocated nodes, and run a Spark Connect server.

 ## Features